penelopeundercover/BarterSmarter/docs/NOTES.md

 --Add buttons for user to save and view items of interest.
 Similar to the "Wishlist" or the "Love" button you see on a lot of e-commerce sites.
 -Items are automatically deleted from the wishlist when traded or removed.
 --Set up shipping and shipping costs to be handled through BS.
+--Create username, and have the screen say, "Hi, <username>!" upon login.